-Interested to learn about different types of Chinese liquor?
-In this article, we look at 7 most popular types of Chinese alcoholic beverages: from mijiu and huangjiu, to baijiu and kumis.
+Interested in learning about the top 7 types of Chinese liquor?
+This guide covers the most popular Chinese alcoholic beverages, from mijiu and huangjiu to baijiu and kumis.

 1. Mijiu, Rice Wine